Dominic de Guzmán

 The black and white habit is attributed to the Dominicans.
 The colors may be considered symbolic with the color white denoting purity etc., with the black denoting mortification and penance.

-The books and staff are attributed to the visions commissioned to him by St. Peter and St. Paul which is to “Go and Preach” with the book symbolizing the letters of St. Paul.
-Seeing the book and the staff would mean the Constitutions of his order and his formal designation as the founder.
+The book and staff are attributed to the visions commissioned to him by St. Peter and St. Paul which is to “Go and Preach” with the book symbolizing the letters of St. Paul.
+Seeing the book and the staff would mean the Constitutions of his order and his formal designation as the founder. (staff not shown on this statue)

 Copyright © 2024 The Woman Clothed with the Sun - All Rights Reserved.